The Monuments of U.S. Criterium Racing

 Alexis Magner, Cynisca Cycling

-Arielle Verhaaren, AUTOMATIC/ABUS
+Arielle Verhaaren, Automatic/ABUS

-Kendall Ryan, L39ion
+Kendall Ryan, Legion of LA

 Clever Martinez, CCB/Foundation